dy/settings-panel/README.md

 - `container` element to which to append the panel
 - `title` a title to add to the top of the panel
 - `orientation` specifies label position relative to input: `top` • `left` • `bottom` • `right`
-- `palette` defines colors for a theme.
-Might list of colors, see [nice-color-palettes](https://github.com/Jam3/nice-color-palettes).
-- `theme` defines style for a panel.
-Switch theme by `theme: require('settings-panel/themes/*.js')`.
-Available themes: `rect`,

 ### panel.on('input', cb(name, value, data))